Larry Slawson received his Masters Degree at UNC Charlotte. He specializes in Russian and Ukrainian History.

 The Impact of Nat Turner's Rebellion

-In response to Nat Turner’s rebellion, many Southern states enacted laws that forbade the teaching of blacks and slaves to read and write.
-Southerners believed literacy provided blacks with a means to plan and subvert established rules in their respective slave societies; Nat Turner providing an excellent case in point to many lawmakers and politicians.
+In response to Nat Turner’s rebellion, many Southern states enacted laws that forbade teaching Black Americans and slaves to read and write.
+Southerners believed literacy provided Black people with a means to plan and subvert established rules in their respective slave societies; Nat Turner providing an excellent case in point to many lawmakers and politicians.
 Slaves were also prohibited from holding religious services without the presence of white ministers.
 For many Southerners, religion posed a tremendous threat to their established order; Turner, again, providing an excellent example for this supposition.